 - 1. The Chief Commissaire, at track meetings, shall appoint a Commissaire to act as Judge-Referee; they may not carry out this task themselves.
 The presence of a Judge-Referee shall be compulsory for the sprint, keirin, points race, elimination and Madison. - 2.
 The Judge-Referee shall solely monitor the conduct of riders in the race and their conformity with the racing regulations.
-They shall refer their decisions to the Chief Commissaire who will make the final decision on the incident. - 3.
+On this issue they shall, alone and immediately, impose penalties and take any other decision required under the regulations. - 3.
 To assist the Judge-Referee with this task they may consult with the other commissaires, or any video evidence that may be available.